Go to the page content

 This article reflects the experience, views and opinions of Nick Cahm, and should not be interpreted as being a representation of a wider group of people with diabetes.

 Insulin can easily be taken for granted.
 It is worth remembering that insulin was first used to treat diabetes only almost 99 years ago.
 Its use was crude and whilst it undoubtedly enabled the management of a previously life-limiting condition, it couldn’t be considered as controlling the condition1.
 Fast-forward to my diagnosis in 2007.
 I received an hour’s training and was handed a log book, two insulin pens and a blood glucose meter.
-Powerful tools to manage my newly-diagnosed condition, but I had scant knowledge of what to do with them.
+Tools to manage my newly-diagnosed condition, but I had scant knowledge of what to do with them.
 I had no knowledge of whether there was a choice between any of these tools or whether they were the most appropriate for my circumstances.

 I received an hour’s training and was handed a log book, two insulin pens and a blood glucose meter